Matthew Morrison Says We'll See Him Again On Season 14 Of

 Now, we've watched our fair share of Grey's over the years, and usually, the emergence of a controversial character from someone's past does not spell smooth sailing for everyone involved.

-Season 14 of Grey's Anatomy premieres on Thursday 28th September at 8 p.m.
-ET/PT on ABC in the US.
+Season 14 of Grey's Anatomy premieres on Thursday, Sept.
+28 at 8 p.m.
+ET/PT on ABC.

 Read These Stories Next: